Kemixd3/nodeproject/README.md

 # nodeproject

-Second semester school project.
-Only Node.js and Express.js
+Second semester school project - Nikolai Berthelsen.
+Node.js and Express.js

+**Documentation:**

-turn nodemon off in production to avoid clearing login session
+- turn nodemon off if on to avoid clearing login session on new request

+- to run the app run following command:

+* cd .\expressproject\
+* Make sure you have all modules command: "npm install"
+* Start the webapp command: "npm start"